April 20, 2021

 Ideally, your schedule for commercial HVAC service should include quarterly preventative maintenance.
 Most HVAC professionals agree that this is the ideal interval for service.
 Creating and following this quarterly schedule will give you a long list of benefits.

 One of the biggest reasons to follow the recommended maintenance schedule is to reduce the risk of repairs in the future.
 There are several aspects to this.
 First, HVAC systems that are well-maintained are less likely to break down and cause problems.
 Second, every time you have routine maintenance done, an HVAC professional will look at your system.
-This gives them the chance to catch small issues before they can become serious.
+This gives them a chance to catch small issues before they can become serious.
 As with most things in life, a small issue with your HVAC system can significantly worsen over time.

 Reduce HVAC Downtime During Repairs